karmaniverous/entity-tools/.stan/imports/karmanivero_us/03-demo.md

 We'll also demonstrate how to leverage your **Entity Manager** config to generate a definition for your DynamoDB table, and how to use the [`entity-client-dynamodb`](https://github.com/karmaniverous/entity-client-dynamodb) to create this table and efficiently perform other table-level database operations in DynamoDB.

-We'll write [`mocha`](https://mochajs.org)/[`chai`](https://www.chaijs.com/) unit tests to exercise all this functionality against DynamoDB using the [DynamoDB Local](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html) emulator running in a Docker container.
-This will allow you to run the demo on your local machine without incurring any AWS costs (though these would be trivial) and without requiring an active connection to AWS.
+We use [Vitest](https://vitest.dev/) for the test suite and run against [DynamoDB Local](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html) in a Docker container.
+This lets you run everything locally without touching AWS (and without costs).

-You should be abe to pull the repository, install dependencies, and run all unit tests successfully within just a few minutes. **So let's get started!**

-For convenience, this repository uses my [Typescript NPM Package Template](https://github.com/karmaniverous/npm-package-template-ts), only I've stripped out the CLI & [Rollup](https://rollupjs.org/) build and have disabled NPM publishing.
-So what remains is a pure, [semantic-versioned](https://semver.org/) Typescript "package" with a bunch of unit tests: perfect for a demo that can evolve over time, useless for anything else.
-{: .notice--info}

 ## DynamoDB Local Integration